 We Chose Cold Hardy Chicken Breeds:

 The first step is to pick the right kind of chicken!
 When researching which breed(s) you’d like, pay particular attention to your climate.
-We chose a pretty cold hardy breed: the Ameraucana.
+We chose a pretty cold hardy breed for our first chickens: the Ameraucana.
 It has a small pea comb too, so there’s less area susceptible to frostbite.
 Combs, waddles, and feet are all areas chickens are more likely to get frostbite.
-Pewter, my surprise roo, is not a chicken I would have chosen because his big comb was susceptible to frostbite, and although I tried my best to treat it, he did suffer some disfigurement and was, at times, visibly uncomfortable despite my best efforts.
+Pewter, my surprise roo, is not a chicken I would have chosen because his big comb was susceptible to frostbite and, although I tried my best to treat it, he did suffer some disfigurement.
+His first winter he was, at times, visibly uncomfortable despite my best efforts.
 He is all healed up now, thankfully, and no other frostbite cases occurred within my flock.
-But picking cold hardy chickens was the first step – although even my Silkies survived and they’re not bred for anything but looking good, lol.
+But picking cold hardy chickens was the first step!

-The sheltered barn that houses the coop and nesting boxes, along with offering storage for chicken stuff, was my best ideas because the barn provided a welcome shelter on extremely cold days.
-If given the choice, the chickens prefer to be out in the run, but when it was super cold they would hang out inside the barn and only go outside for food and water.
-It provided them a lot of shelter and although it was a bit more work to build, I highly recommend a mini barn to enclose a coop if you live somewhere really cold.
-It was nice shelter for me too, when I collected the eggs and cleaned the coop and just hung out with my flock.
+The sheltered barn that houses the coop and nesting boxes, along with offering storage for chicken stuff, was one of my best ideas because the barn provides a welcome shelter on extremely cold days.
+If given the choice, the chickens prefer to be out in the run, but when it is super cold they hang out inside the barn and only go outside for food and water (they will not go into their coop during the day, so if I only had a coop and run, they’d be less sheltered).
+The “mini barn” provides them a little extra shelter and, although it was a bit more work to build, I highly recommend a mini barn (even if it’s just a prefab shed) to enclose a coop if you live somewhere really cold.
+It is nice shelter for me as well, when I collect the eggs, clean the coop, and just hang out with my flock.

 We Insulated the Coop During Construction: